RobertLeahy/KinFu/README.md

 Note: once #69 is merged in this process should  build the entire project without errors.
 Warnings are still possible because of symlink issues. #69 contains details.

 #### Directions for Windows

-Different build system on Windows than Linux and Mac
+Different build system on Windows than Linux and Mac.

 ##### Mingw64
 Download mingw64 gui installer [here](https://sourceforge.net/projects/mingw/files/latest/download)
 install to location without spaces in the path of the directory.